Making-Sense-Info/Varese/deliverables/guidelines.md

 - Insee [general use case](../use-cases/insee.md)
 - Insee [TCM use case](../use-cases/insee-tcm.md)

-## What do we need (more that DDI-L)?
+## What do we need (more than DDI-L)?

 - baseOn categories (cf. NACDA)

 ## Conclusions

-- DDI provides different tools, additional ones may be needed
+- DDI provides different tools, additional ones may be needed, some are in CDI
 - There is no perfect answer, it depends on multiple factors (effort in metadata modelling, needs of users, etc.)